davewsmith/toydeploy/NOTES.md

 Set up a github action to run flake8 and pytest.
 And a build badge.

 That was incredibly easy.

 Adding ansible-lint.
 Yay, it failed, because it needs Ansible.
+Installed ansible (which slows the build waaaay down) and it passes.

+Out of a possibly misplaced sense of kindness towards github, only run tests on a pull request, so that edits to NOTES don't burn cycles needlessly.